dw713/terraform-docker-configuration/README.md

 # terraform-docker-configuration

-# Quick Lab: Configuring Terraform to Interact with Docker.
+# onfiguring Terraform to Interact with Docker.
 Docker container creation.